LiMinggang/madedit-mod/README.txt

 New: Japanese Translation(Thanks Tilt <tiltstr@gmail.com>)
 New: Package for FreeBSD 12.0
 Fix: wxWidgets 3.0.x backward compatibility
-Change *nix build to use shared libs released by the OS.
+Fix: Treat mouse moving in selecting by mouse as one move #284 Change *nix build to use shared libs released by the OS.
 You have to install libwxgtk by yourself Add wxWidgets version number in About dialog
 Update boostpython to 1.70